GlobeCore / Publication / BDV tester

 In order to maintain stable operation, it is important to test transformer oil in the event of each maintenance.
 The test is carried out by applying a high voltage of up to 100 kV from transformer to oil.
 The voltage is gradually increased until a breakdown has occurred in the oil.
 Previously, this value was recorded manually, however technology allows doing that more conveniently.

 TOR-60 performs testing with a voltage of up to 60 kV; TOR-80 — up to 80 kV, and TOR-100 — up to 100 kV, respectively.
-The model housings are made of robust, impact-resistant plastic material which allows testing both in a laboratory setting and at the transformer operation site.
+The model housings are made of robust, impact-resistant plastic material which allows testing in a laboratory setting and at the transformer operation site.

 A transparent cover ensures visibility inside the cell, and protective equipment prevents contamination.
 At the same time, if the cover is open, the test voltage rise is blocked which allows avoiding a possible electric shock.